I love talking bike pedals. They are affordable, easy to install, and can make a huge difference in your performance.

 Time is an excellent brand, and they are one of the pioneers in the sport.
 There’s no doubt that they deserve a place on this list.
 But it is hard to guarantee that you will love these pedals like you will with the Crank Brothers or SPD’s.

 I mostly see folks riding the MX2 pedals because they are the most affordable ones (Time doesn’t make anything truly “entry-level”).
-But the recent pair of XC 8’s that I got to install were so sexy that the bike itself was having jealousy issues once we got them out the door.
+But the recent pair of XC 8’s that I got to install was so sexy that the bike itself was having jealousy issues once we got them out the door.

 My Top 2 Favorite Flat Pedals